-- In order for incentive-based remuneration to work, the variable part of remuneration will be truly and effectively variable and can even be reduced to zero in line with the symmetry principle defined by the FSB.
-A key element that supervisors expect is the ability for banks to demonstrate that the methodologies they developed to adjust variable remuneration to risk and performance are appropriate to their specific circumstances. - The methodologies for adjusting remuneration to risk and performance should also be consistent with the general risk management and corporate governance framework. - 3.
-The methodologies for adjusting remuneration to risk and performance will also be consistent with the general risk management and corporate governance framework. - 4.
-Performance measures and their relation to remuneration packages will be clearly defined at the beginning of the performance measurement period to ensure that the employees perceive the incentives mechanism.
-The usual annual determination of bonuses will be based on rules, processes and objectives known in advance, recognizing that some discretion will always be needed. - 5.
+- 1. In order for incentive-based remuneration to work, the variable part of remuneration will be truly and effectively variable and can even be reduced to zero in line with the symmetry principle defined by the FSB.
+A key element that supervisors expect is the ability for banks to demonstrate that the methodologies they developed to adjust variable remuneration to risk and performance are appropriate to their specific circumstances. - 2.
+The methodologies for adjusting remuneration to risk and performance will also be consistent with the general risk management and corporate governance framework.

+- 3. Performance measures and their relation to remuneration packages will be clearly defined at the beginning of the performance measurement period to ensure that the employees perceive the incentives mechanism.
+The usual annual determination of bonuses will be based on rules, processes and objectives known in advance, recognizing that some discretion will always be needed. - 4.
 Bank will use a combination of financial and non-financial measures to assess employee performance and adapt the measurement to each employee's specific situation.
-Qualitative factors (like knowledge, skills or abilities), might play an important role when it comes to judging and rewarding some activities-particularly when these serve to reinforce the bank's risk management goals. - 6.
+Qualitative factors (like knowledge, skills or abilities), might play an important role when it comes to judging and rewarding some activities- particularly when these serve to reinforce the bank's risk management goals. - 5.
 The nature and extent to which risk adjustments are needed depends first on the extent to which performance measures capture risks, but in all cases, some form of risk adjustment is needed as remuneration is often awarded before the final outcome of an activity is known.
-Risks taken need to be estimated (ex ante), risk outcomes observed (ex post) and both ex ante estimates and ex post outcomes will affect payoffs. - 7.
+Risks taken need to be estimated (ex ante), risk outcomes observed (ex post) and both ex ante estimates and ex post outcomes will affect payoffs. - 6.
 Risk adjustments need to take into account the nature of the risks involved and the time horizons over which they could emerge.
-The impact of remuneration adjustments will be linked to actions taken by employees and/or business units, and their impact on the level of risk taken on by the bank. - 8.
-The nature of the award process, which links the variable remuneration of each individual employee with bonus pools and the total amount of variable remuneration at a bank's level, is also an area that will be carefully considered by banks and supervisors, as it directly influences how and when performance and risk adjustment are or can be used. - 9.
+The impact of remuneration adjustments will be linked to actions taken by employees and/or business units, and their impact on the level of risk taken on by the bank. - 7.
+The nature of the award process, which links the variable remuneration of each individual employee with bonus pools and the total amount of variable remuneration at a bank's level, is also an area that will be carefully considered by banks and supervisors, as it directly influences how and when performance and risk adjustment are or can be used. - 8.
 Considering the above parameters, the Board may approve suitable methodologies for fixing of risk adjusted remuneration, as appropriate, based on the recommendations of Risk Management committee and review/approval of the Nomination and Remuneration Committee on the same.

-The compensation structure for the whole-time directors/ Chief Executive Officers / Material Risk Takers (MRTs) of the bank shall be as under:
+The compensation structure for the Whole-Time Directors/ Chief Executive Officers / Material Risk Takers (MRTs) of the bank shall be as under: